When the Jews return to Zion and a comet rips the sky

 - Mark of the Beast: Damien has a small birthmark on his scalp resembling three sixes.

-- Names to Run Away From Really Fast: This film series forever stained the name, Damien, which was originally associated with a saint.
+- Names to Run Away from Really Fast: This film series forever stained the name, Damien, which was originally associated with a saint.

 - Number of the Beast: Sixes surround this kid's existence, in fact.
 He was born on June 6th at 6am.

-- Nothing Is Scarier: The build up to the deaths in thoughout the original trilogy were pretty intense, the deaths themselves were terrible ways to go for the most part but almost a relief when they come.
+- Nothing Is Scarier: The build up to the deaths throughout the original trilogy were pretty intense, the deaths themselves were terrible ways to go for the most part but almost a relief when they come.
 The remake has elements of this too.
 It could be argued that this teaser for the remake is infinitely more terrifying than the movie itself.

 - Nuns Are Spooky: Like the one who tells Thorn that she can't give him any information about his child.